-What is the difference in (outcome) and (outcome) among (groups)?How do sexual reoffending rates and general reoffending rates differ among different classes of sex offenders?
+What is the difference in (outcome) and (outcome) among (groups)?
+How do sexual reoffending rates and general reoffending rates differ among different classes of sex offenders?
 Categorical groups, continuous outcomes 3 or more Multiple Analysis of Variance (MANOVA) After controlling for (mediator), what is the difference in (outcome) and (outcome) among (groups)?
-After controlling for prior offending history, what is the difference in conviction and sentencing outcomes between males and females?
-Categorical groups, continuous mediator and outcomes 4 or more Multiple Analysis of Covariance (MANCOVA) What is the difference in (outcome) over (time)?How does the crime rate change over time?Are the substance use rates of offenders altered over the course of treatment?
-Continuous 2 or more Time series analysis What is the difference in (outcome) among (contiguous geographical areas)? - Does the crime rate differ among rural communities?
-Categorical areas, continuous outcome 2 or more Spatial data analysis Correlational questions - Concerned with trends between or among 2 or more What is the relationship between (variable) and (variable)? - Does male sex offending decrease as offenders age?
-Continuous 2 Correlation between or among 2 or more variables - Often use words such as relate, relationship, association or trend What is the relationship between (variables) and (outcome)? uch as Does parental criminality increase a child's involvement in crime?
-3 or more Regression Which (variables) discriminate among (groups)?
+After controlling for prior offence history, what is the difference in conviction and sentencing outcomes between males and females?
+Categorical groups, continuous mediator and outcomes 4 or more Multiple Analysis of Covariance (MANCOVA) What is the difference in (outcome) over (time)?
+How does the crime rate change over time?
+Are the substance use rates of offenders altered over the course of treatment?
+Continuous 2 or more Time series analysis What is the difference in (outcome) among (contiguous geographical areas)?
+Does the crime rate differ among rural communities?
+Categorical areas, continuous outcome 2 or more Spatial data analysis Correlational questions - Concerned with trends between or among 2 or more What is the relationship between (variable) and (variable)?
+What is the relationship between age and recidivism among male sex offenders?
+Continuous 2 Correlation variables - Often use words such as relate, relationship, association or trend What is the relationship between (variables) and (outcome)?
+What is the relationship between parenting factors and a child's involvement in crime?
+Categorical or continuous (depending on type of regression analysis) 3 or more Regression Which (variables) discriminate among (groups)?
 What distinguishes those offenders who successfully complete the intervention and those that do not?
 Which personal characteristics are the best predictors of reoffending?
 Continuous variables, categorical groups 3 or more Discriminant analysis